microsoft/genaiops-promptflow-template/README.md

 - The '.github' folder contains the Github workflows for the platform as well as the use-cases.
 This is bit different than Azure DevOps because all Github workflows should be within this single folder for execution.

+- The '.jenkins' folder contains the Jenkins declarative pipelines for the platform as well as the use-cases and individual jobs.

-- The 'docs' folder contains documentation for step-by-step guides for both Azure DevOps and Github Workflow related configuration.
+- The 'docs' folder contains documentation for step-by-step guides for both Azure DevOps, Github Workflow and Jenkins related configuration.

 - The 'llmops' folder contains all the code related to flow execution, evaluation and deployment.